Corsinvest/dotnet-fx/src/CompileTime/README.md

 - **Recursion** - Methods can call themselves
 - **LINQ and collections** - Full .NET BCL support
 - **Multiple parameters** - Any compile-time constant parameters
+- **.NET BCL classes** - All .NET Base Class Library types are accessible (e.g., SHA256, Encoding, etc.)

 ### ❌ Not Supported
 - **Generic methods** - Methods with type parameters like `Method<T>()` are not supported
 - **Instance methods** - Only `static` methods can use `[CompileTime]`
-- **Non-class types** - Records, structs, and interfaces are not supported
+- **Non-class types** - Records, structs, and interfaces are not supported for `[CompileTime]` methods
-- **External dependencies** - Only code within the same class is available to the Generator
+- **Cross-class dependencies** - Only code within the same class is available to the Generator (other classes in the same project may not be accessible)
 - **File I/O, network, database** - Pure functions only (no side effects)

 ### 📝 Examples